 EQUESTRIAN ROUTE - DAY THIRTEEN: 2.9 kms

-Summit Day calls for all the riders (without their mounts) and, if they so wish, their back up crews/families, to be back at the Car Park by no later than 0800 hours, ready to climb Mt Nyangani.
+Summit Day calls for all the riders (without their mounts or their back up crews/families) to be back at the Car Park by no later than 0800 hours, ready to climb Mt Nyangani.
 It is strongly recommended that participants take along their navigation devices, a water bottle and some warm clothing in a small rucsac in case the weather clamps in.

 A National Parks guide will lead the climb and all participants are to observe proper physical distancing during the ascent and to limit their time at the summit to 10 minutes to avoid crowding.

-Once off the mountain, everyone is asked to head straight back to the Rhodes Hall, near Rhodes Hotel without taking time to shower and change.
+Once off the mountain, everyone is asked to head straight back to the Susurumba Bhuddist Retreat just beyond the Pine Tree Inn without taking time to shower and change.
 That will ensure that the Spirit of the Blue Cross Lunch can kick off early enough to enable people to get away for other destinations in the afternoon.

-Covid-19 protocols require proper physical distancing and no intermingling between teams.
+Covid-19 protocols at the lunch require proper physical distancing and no intermingling between teams.
 Remember to bring a cooler box with the refreshments that you may want at the lunch.

 The SPCA catering team will be on hand to provide the exact number of meals which participants have pre-ordered.
 Any additional numbers will not be catered for.
-Covid-19 protocols may require everyone to picnic in the grounds outside the hall, so it will be as well to come prepared.
+Covid-19 protocols require everyone to picnic in the grounds of the Retreat, so it will be as well to come prepared.